Snow and ice coat South, closing freeways, runways, schools

 Dangerous wind chills prompted school systems to close Tuesday across Texas, Arkansas, Louisiana, Alabama, Mississippi, Georgia, Tennessee, Kentucky, Kansas and Missouri.
 Some colleges also canceled classes, including Wichita State University in Kansas, where wind chill values were expected to drop as low as minus-13 degrees (minus-25 Celsius), the National Weather Service said.

+Governors’ offices in Alabama and Louisiana said state offices would close Wednesday because of dangerous cold that forecasters said would follow the snow.
+Forecasters said travel could be difficult in north Georgia because of below- zero (-18 Celsius) wind chills.

-In Kentucky, multiple crashes closed a 10-mile (16-kilometer) section of Interstate 24 on the west side of the state and blocked southbound lanes of Interstate 65 in south-central Kentucky, including a five-vehicle pileup that involved a Greyhound bus, authorities said.
-That crash, which injured multiple people, also involved two commercial vehicles and two passenger vehicles Tuesday morning on I-65.
+In Kentucky, multiple crashes closed a 10-mile (16-kilometer) section of Interstate 24 in the western part of the state and blocked southbound lanes of Interstate 65 in the south, including a five-vehicle pileup involving a Greyhound bus that injured multiple people, authorities said.

-In Tennessee, forecasters called for up to 6 inches (15 centimeters) of snow in the central part of the state, which includes the Nashville area.
+In Tennessee, forecasters called for up to 6 inches (15 centimeters) of snow in the central part of the state, including the Nashville area.

-Hundreds of flights were canceled at Texas airports — including Houston, San Antonio and Austin — where frigid temperatures left runways dangerously icy.
+Hundreds of flights were canceled at Texas airports , where frigid temperatures left runways dangerously icy.
 Forecasters warned mariners along the Texas coast to be on guard for gale-force winds.

-In Louisiana, state officials said both lanes of Interstate 49 in the Shreveport area were closed early Tuesday.
-Parts of Interstate 20 and Interstate 220 were also closed.
+In Louisiana, state officials said parts Interstates 49, 20 and 220 were closed.

 “We’ve got numerous crashes on the interstates and surface roads,” Louisiana State Trooper Glenn Younger said Tuesday morning from Bossier City, Louisiana, just across the Red River from Shreveport.

-“You can’t see the black ice — it’s invisible,” said Younger, who had been driving on roads since 5 a.m.
+“You can’t see the black ice; it’s invisible,” said Younger, who had been driving roads since 5 a.m.
 Tuesday and could feel the back end of his patrol car begin to slide at times.

 “You want to just barely touch the brakes in that situation,” he said.
-“A lot of people get scared and they want to jam on the brakes and that makes it worse.”
+“A lot of people get scared and they want to jam on the brakes, and that makes it worse.”

-What looked like about 1 inch (2 centimeters) of snow covered the hood of Glenn Springfield’s truck when he went outside Tuesday morning in northeast Louisiana, he said.
-Springfield, a spokesman for the Ouachita Parish Sheriff’s Office, said the worst highway conditions were about 100 miles (160 kilometers) west of him — but the snow was heading east.

 Ice had coated roads and bridges in 36 of Mississippi’s 82 counties, mostly in the northern and central parts of the state, the Mississippi Department of Transportation said in a statement Tuesday morning.
 Some of the heaviest snow in Mississippi was expected in the state’s Delta region, where up to 3 inches (7.6 centimeters) was possible.

-In Alabama, Gov. Kay Ivey declared a state of emergency.
+In Alabama, Gov. Kay Ivey declared a state of emergency meaning schools won’t have to make up lost class days.
 Numerous businesses and government offices closed because of the threat.

 Jim Wimberly was at work Tuesday morning managing a Dollar General story in Tuscumbia, in northwest Alabama, despite freezing precipitation on the ground and a forecast of more on the way.
-Shoppers had emptied the shelves of bread, but the milk case was still stocked because of a delivery on Monday.
+Shoppers had emptied the shelves of bread, but the milk case was still stocked because of a delivery Monday.

 “The roads are a little slick right now.
-It’s been sleeting for about the last hour or two hours,” said Wimberly.
+It’s been sleeting for about the last hour or two hours,” Wimberly said.
 “Half of my parking lot is white and half of it is just regular asphalt.”

 Alabama officials were trying to avoid a repeat of four years ago, when a winter storm blanketed central Alabama and left motorists stranded on roads in metro Birmingham for hours.
 Teachers and students camped out in schools.